ucoruh/ce204-object-oriented-programming/docs/week-1/ce204-week-1.en.md

 ### Class variables

-- **A class variable’s value is shared by all instances of a class.**
+- **A class variable's value is shared by all instances of a class.**
   - Also called a *static* variable
   - If one instance sets the value of a class variable, then all the other instances see the same changed value.
   - Class variables are useful for:
-    - Default or ‘constant’ values (e.g. PI)
+    - Default or 'constant' values (e.g. PI)
     - Lookup tables and similar structures

 **Caution**: do not over-use class variables